eheikes/jarvis-api/README.md

 > JARVIS: Just a rather very intelligent system

 This project is the API part of the JARVIS system.
 It's a collection of various plugins for managing your busy life.
+(Use the [jarvis-client](https://github.com/eheikes/jarvis-client) for a UI frontend.)

 ## Installation